 A summary of the City Agency results is presented below, beginning with Exhibit 1, which lists each city agency that received FY 2018-19 SDDT funds, a description of the program(s) they funded, and their dollar allocation.
-This is followed by Exhibit 2, which lists the priority populations served by each program.
+This is followed by a description of the priority populations served by each program.
 Finally, a summary of activities is presented that describes the impact SDDT funds had on each agency and corresponding program.
 A full set of survey results for each program is included in Appendix A (included in a separate document).

 In FY 2018-19, the SDDT funded a total of \$10,419,000 for fifteen programs and infrastructure support mechanisms across five agencies.
 As described in Exhibit 1, below, SDDT city agencies funded a range of direct services and systems change activities aimed at meeting the needs of priority populations.
+Support for existing programs allowed agencies to broaden their reach in services and participants.